 Of-the-moment yet everlasting, Karen Karch’s sensibility is inspired by contradiction: glamorous & gritty, feminine & masculine, opulent & restrained.
-Then, screened through the filter of her fashion forward sensibility, additional inspirations are layered to include a range of historical influences from Gothic to Victorian.
+Then, filtered through her fashion forward sensibility, additional inspirations include a range of historical influences from Gothic to Victorian.
 The result is a matchless alternative vision for timeless fine jewelry that both embraces and defies convention.

 Challenging her craft for 25 + years, Karen Karch is a design intuitive.
-She has the ability to know what’s next and more importantly, how to translate it to be desirable, & exactly what her clients will want.
-True to form, her latest focus begins with yet another contradiction, cutting edge jewelry making technology & the aesthetics of the handmade.
+She knows what’s next, and even more important, how to translate it to be timeless, desirable, & exactly what her clients will want.
+True to form, her latest focus begins with yet another contradiction: how to best use cutting edge jewelry technology with her aesthetic of the handmade.